stormshield/ansible-SNS/README.md

         proxy: socks5://myproxy.local:1080
 ```

+## Modify privilege

+Add `force_modify: true` for scripts or action which require the modify privilege.
+That will disconnect any other administration session with the modify privilege and ensure the script or action can write changes.

 ## sns_getconf

 This module extracts information from the result of a configuration command.
 The default parameters is the value returned if the token is not found in the analyzed result.